Large iceberg with natural arch in icy ocean waters under clear sky.

-Along with the use of remote sensing, we collaborate with tour ships and their guests to collect valuable ocean data to understand how iceberg meltwater affects phytoplankton in Greenland’s coastal waters.
+Along with the use of remote sensing, we collaborate with tour ships and their guests to collect valuable ocean data to understand the relationships between iceberg meltwater and the food web in Greenland’s coastal waters.

 IceEco: Iceberg Ecosystems